THE BIG SALE IS ON! TELL ME MORE

 Introduction 1.
 Peace through participation: The Colombian experience 2.
 Participation through dialogue: Co-producing peace and research 3.
 Protecting Catatumbo: Dialogue as conflict-sensitive environmentalism 4.
 Transforming Buenaventura: Dialogue for municipal peacebuilding Conclusion

-Jefferson Jaramillo-Marín is Professor in the Department of Sociology at Pontifical Javierian University.
-Luz Mery López-Lizarazo is coordinator of Pastoral Social in Popayán (formerly, coordinator of Pastoral Social Tibú) and is an MA student of International Cooperation for Development at the International University of La Rioja.
-Adriel Ruiz-Galvan is director of CORMEPAZ and a doctoral student in the Faculty of Social Sciences at Pontifical Javierian University.
-Matthew Louis Bishop is Senior Lecturer of International Politics at the University of Sheffield.
-Juan Mario Díaz-Arévalo is Research Fellow in the Department of Politics and International Relations at the University of Sheffield.
-Juan Miguel Kanai is Senior Lecturer of Human Geography at the University of Sheffield.
+Jefferson Jaramillo-Marn is Professor of the Department of Sociology at Pontifical Javierian University.
+Luz Mery Lpez-Lizarazo is the coordinator of Pastoral Social in Popayn (formerly, coordinator of Pastoral Social Tib) and is a MA student in International Cooperation for Development at the International University of La Rioja.
+Adriel Ruiz-Galvan is the director of CORMEPAZ and a doctoral student in the Faculty of Social Sciences at Pontifical Javierian University.
+Matthew Louis Bishop is Senior Lecturer in International Politics at the University of Sheffield.
+Juan Mario Daz-Arvalo is Research Fellow in the Department of Politics and International Relations at the University of Sheffield.
+Juan Miguel Kanai is Senior Lecturer in Human Geography at the University of Sheffield.
 Melanie Lombard is Lecturer in the Department of Urban Studies and Planning at the University of Sheffield.
 Simon Rushton is Professor of International Politics at the University of Sheffield.
-Anastasia Shesterinina is Chair in Comparative Politics at the University of York.
-Henry Staples is Postdoctoral Research Fellow in Sociological Studies at the University of Sheffield.
-Helen Louise Turton is Lecturer in International Politics at the University of Sheffield.
+Anastasia Shesterinina is Senior Lecturer in Politics/International Politics at the University of Sheffield.
+Henry Staples is a Knowledge Exchange Associate at the University of Sheffield.
+Helen Louise Turton is Lecturer in International Politics and Security Studies at the University of Sheffield.

 Reviews for Participating in Peace: Violence, Development and Dialogue in Colombia